 For the third party bloatware, most of them can be easily uninstalled.

-1. On your Android phone, go to “Settings -> Manage Applications.”
+1. On your Android phone, go to "Settings -> Apps & notifications."

-2. Find the app that you want to uninstall and tap on it.
+2. Tap on "See all apps" and find the app you want to uninstall and tap on it.

 3. If there is an "Uninstall" button, tap to uninstall the app.

-“Disabled” means that the app becomes dormant, won’t show up in your application list and won’t be recognized as an installed app.
+"Disabled" means the app becomes dormant, won't show up in your application list, and won't be recognized as an installed app.

 Tap on the Disable button to disable the app.